gtech-mulearn/IEEE-LAUNCHPAD/profiles/aneefs@mulearn.md

 ### About Me

-> A mixed reality developer and a passionate story maker.
+> A mixed reality developer and a passionate story teller.
 > Skilled in Game Development, Virtual Reality and Augmented reality.
-> Curretly checking out generative AI and its implementation of Game Dev to provide an unique experience to each player.
+> Curretly checking out generative AI and its implementation on Game Dev to provide an unique experience to each player.
 > I always try to tell my stories to others through any medium which i possibly can, which includes games, 3D animation of through XR content.
 >